Source Level Debugging with LLVM

 • With code generator support, it should be possible to use an LLVM compiler to compile a program to native machine code and standard debugging formats.
 This allows compatibility with traditional machine-code level debuggers, like GDB or DBX.

-The approach used by the LLVM implementation is to use a small set of intrinsic functions to define a mapping between LLVM program objects and the source-level objects.
+The approach used by the LLVM implementation is to use a small set of debug records to define a mapping between LLVM program objects and the source-level objects.
 The description of the source-level program is maintained in LLVM metadata in an implementation-defined format (the C/C++ front-end currently uses working draft 7 of the DWARF 3 standard).

 When a program is being debugged, a debugger interacts with the user and turns the stored debug information into source-language specific information.
 As such, a debugger must be aware of the source-language, and is thus tied to a specific language or family of languages.